Trains Python Client Reference

-This reference section provides detailed information about the Trains Python Client Package classes and their usage.
-This section also includes Trains Python Client Extras which are additional Trains components that require installation and configuration separate from the Trains Python Client Package.
-These classes and extras allow you to implement the many features of Trains for enhanced experimentation and autoML.
+This reference section provides detailed information about the Trains Python Client package classes and their usage.
+This section also includes Trains Python Client Extras which are additional Trains components that require installation and configuration separate from the Trains Python Client package.
+These classes and extras allow you to implement the many features of Trains for enhanced experimentation and automation.
 This is in addition to our automagical capturing of experiment inputs and outputs.

-The Task class contains methods to manage all the parts of experiments and integrate them with Trains for tracking, storage, coding, analysis, comparison, and experiment management.
-Some of these methods include:
+The Task class contains methods to manage all the parts of experiments and integrate them with Trains for tracking, storage, coding, analysis, comparison, and experiment management, including:

 - connect() - Connect the parts of an experiment to the experiment in Trains, including hyperparameter dictionaries, input and output models, configuration dictionaries, and class enumeration labels.